-PETYA clears event logs and file system log using the command "wevtutil cl Setup & wevtutil cl System & wevtutil cl Security & wevtutil cl Application & fsutil usn deletejournal /D %c:" in order to hinder further analysis.
-Notably, the records in the event logs are not being deleted, PETYA only makes a mark in the name of the log about the clearance.
-Files recovery is possible.
+PETYA clears event logs and the file system log using the command "wevtutil cl Setup & wevtutil cl System & wevtutil cl Security & wevtutil cl Application & fsutil usn deletejournal /D %c:" in order to hinder further analysis.
+Notably, the records in the event logs are not deleted, PETYA only makes a note in the log header saying that the log has been cleared, but the records can be restored.

 1. Encryption of the file allocation table $MFT (NotPetya)

-Malicious file writes its code in MBR and the following sectors (original MBR saves encrypted in sector 34 (xor 0×07)).
-Afterwards malware reboots the system (using commands "schtasks" and "at").
-When the system turns on again, a message about the work of CHKDSK utility appears on the screen.
-In fact, at this moment PETYA is encrypting $MFT using cryptographically resistant cypher Salsa20 (the code is similar to the original Petya).
-The main feature of this technique is that it conducts the encryption of files records instead of the contents.
-Files recovery is possible.
-There are several ways to recover the data:
+The malicious file writes its code into the MBR and the following several sectors (the original MBR value is saved in sector 34 in an encrypted (xor 0×07) form).
+Then the malware reboots the system (using commands "schtasks" and "at").
+When the system turns on again, a message is displayed that CHKDSK utility is working.
+In fact, at this moment PETYA is encrypting $MFT using a cryptographically resistant cypher Salsa20 (the code is similar to the original Petya).
+This method is peculiar in that in encrypts records about files rather than file contents.
+The files can be recovered, there are several ways to do so:

 2. Files encryption (Misha)

-When the obtainment of privileges for MBR rewrite is impossible, the files are encrypted without system reboot.
-File extensions subject to encryption are the following: 3ds, 7z, accdb, ai, asp, aspx, avhd, back, bak, c, cfg, conf, cpp, cs, ctl, dbf, disk, djvu, doc, docx, dwg, eml, fdb, gz, h, hdd, kdbx, mail, mdb, msg, nrg, ora, ost, ova, ovf, pdf, php, pmf, ppt, pptx, pst, pvi, py, pyc, rar, rtf, sln, sql, tar, vbox, vbs, vcb, vdi, vfd, vmc, vmdk, vmsd, vmx, vsdx, vsv, work, xls, xlsx, xvd, zip.
+If the malware does not have the privileges to overwrite the MBR, it encrypts files without a system reboot.
+File extensions subject to encryption are as follows: 3ds, 7z, accdb, ai, asp, aspx, avhd, back, bak, c, cfg, conf, cpp, cs, ctl, dbf, disk, djvu, doc, docx, dwg, eml, fdb, gz, h, hdd, kdbx, mail, mdb, msg, nrg, ora, ost, ova, ovf, pdf, php, pmf, ppt, pptx, pst, pvi, py, pyc, rar, rtf, sln, sql, tar, vbox, vbs, vcb, vdi, vfd, vmc, vmdk, vmsd, vmx, vsdx, vsv, work, xls, xlsx, xvd, zip.
 Decryption techniques remain unknown.
 The only possibility is to restore the files from back-up copies, for instance, from Volume Shadow Copy, restore points, File History.

 NotPetya encrypts only the file table but not the files, therefore it is possible to recover the files after encryption.